-Rankine was the son of the professional soldier and later civil engineer David Rankine and the daughter of banker Barbara Grahame of Glasgow.
-He was the second son, but his older brother died at an early age.
-Due to his poor health, he was taught mainly at home.
-He attended high school in Ayr and Glasgow only a few years after the family moved there in 1830.
-In his youth, he had a keen interest in music and mathematics.
-After reading, at the age of fourteen, Isaac Newton's greatest work, Principia Mathematica (1687) in Latin, became interested in physics.
+William John Macquorn Rankine was the son of professional soldier and later civil engineer David Rankine and the daughter of Glasgow banker Barbara Grahame.
+He attended grammar school at Ayr and Glasgow only a few years after the family moved there in 1830.

 Mechanical Engineering Research

-William Rankine also approximated that the heat was a kind of vibration of the atmosphere that revolved around the atomic nucleus and light was, in fact, a vibration that emerged from the movement of atomic nuclei and spread even more thanks to the attraction and mutual repulsion of these nuclei.
+William Rankine also approximated that the heat was a kind of vibration of the atmosphere that revolved around the atomic nucleus and the light was, in fact, a vibration that arose from the movement of the atomic nuclei and spread even more thanks to the attraction and mutual repulsion of these nuclei.